-Union Bank of Lincoln offers low-fee Health Savings Accounts for NSEA-Retired members younger than 65 who sign up for either the $3,100 HDHP or the $4,000 HDHP insurance plans through EHA.
-To sign up for the Union Bank low-fee Health Savings Account, visit the EHA web site, www.ehaplan.org, click on the "RETIREE INFO" link at the top of the web page, then click on the Union Bank information link at the bottom of the page.
-Follow the directions on the Union Bank web site to apply for a Health Savings Account with Union Bank.
+Union Bank of Lincoln offers low-fee Health Savings Accounts for NSEA-Retired members younger than 65 who sign up for either the $3,500 HDHP or the $4,000 HDHP insurance plans through EHA.
+To sign up for the Union Bank low-fee Health Savings Account, visit the Union Bank web site, www.ubt.com/health.
+Follow the directions to apply for a Health Savings Account with Union Bank.
 Be sure to select “employer sponsored” and then enter "Educators Health Alliance" as your employer, and "Retired" as your occupation as you fill out the form in order to get the low-fee Health Savings Account from Union Bank.

 You can download the presentations from these seminars and view the presentations on your home computer.
 The files are all pdf files, so you don't need any special software to view the presentations.
 When you download the presentations, you will see some arrows at the top of the presentation files.
 Just click on the "down arrow" to move through the slides for the presentations.

 An explanation of the benefits provided by the four EHA plans available to retirees younger than 65 can be found in video webinars that are available on the EHA web site, www.ehaplan.org.
 Click on the “RETIREE INFO” link at the top of the page to find the video presentations.

 Pre-65 retirees insurance options for 2017-2018

 - To download the NSEA-Retired guide to Health Insurance after you retire Click #1.

-- To download the Blue Cross presentation and on new EHA retiree options, including information on the changes in the plans that will be effective on September 1, 2017 Click #2.
+- To download the Blue Cross presentation on EHA retiree options, including information on the changes in the plans that will be effective on September 1, 2017 Click #2.

 Medicare coverage for members age 65 and older